sws2apps/sws2apps-docs/organized/docs/how-to-use/meetings/my-assignments.md

 ## Refresh the assignments list

-By clicking the 'Refresh' button it the top right corner, you can ensure you're viewing the most up-to-date list.
+By clicking the 'Refresh' button in the top-right corner, you can ensure you're viewing the most up-to-date list.

 ## For administrators: Select a person record